U.S. News Rankings

 |SAT/ACT scores must be received by||April 1|

-The student-faculty ratio at Gustavus Adolphus College is 11:1, and the school has 53.8 percent of its classes with fewer than 20 students.
-The most popular majors at Gustavus Adolphus College include: Biology/Biological Sciences, General; Business/Commerce, General; Psychology, General; Speech Communication and Rhetoric; and Economics, General.
-The average freshman retention rate, an indicator of student satisfaction, is 92.0 percent.
+The student-faculty ratio at Gustavus Adolphus College is 12:1, and the school has 53.8 percent of its classes with fewer than 20 students.
+The most popular majors at Gustavus Adolphus College include: Biology/Biological Sciences, General; Business/Commerce, General; Education, General; Psychology, General; and Speech Communication and Rhetoric.
+The average freshman retention rate, an indicator of student satisfaction, is 92 percent.

 |Student gender distribution|